 No matter how many batteries you have, eventually they will need to be charged.
 Short of driving to a campground and plugging in, the two best ways to charge your batteries are with solar panels or a generator.

 Solar panels for RVs are more popular than ever.
-The price has gone down significantly in the past few years, while the options for size and style have gone up.
+Plus they have quite a few benefits over generators, including being much more environmentally friendly.
 These days, even casual boondockers often travel with a small roof mounted set-up or a portable panel.

 How much solar you need is determined by how much power you use.
 Some people find a single 150 watt portable panel to be more than adequate, while others install 600, and even up to 1000 watts on their roof.